-Teeth may feel loose when chewing or speaking, or may even start to shift.
+Teeth may feel loose when chewing or speaking.
+They may even start to shift.

-Infections of the gums can cause bad breath – which can be a sign of more complex problems.
+Infections of the gums can cause bad breath, which may be a sign of more complex problems.

 Gums may be red, swollen, tender, receding or even detached.
 It is not normal for healthy gums to bleed during brushing and flossing.

-In advanced stages, bone around the teeth may be lost and the disease may spread to surrounding teeth.
+In advanced stages, bone mass around the teeth may be lost, and the disease may spread to surrounding teeth.

 - Family history